cardano-foundation/CIPs/CIP-xxxxx/README.md

 ## Motivation: why is this CIP necessary?

-In order to facilitate future dApp development, we will need a way for dApps to communicate with plutus wallets, given the unique complexities of plutus based addresses.
+In order to facilitate future dApp development, we will need a way for dApps to communicate with Plutus wallets, given the unique complexities of Plutus based addresses.
 Special provisions need to be made to make the connector compatible with them.

 Specifically, apps building transactions need to be able to get the following information from the wallet: